The Week in Review

 Lin presented the complicated economic relationship between China and Taiwan, and explored how the political climate relating to economic policy was linked to national identity.
 She argued that as more Taiwanese identify primarily as Taiwanese (as opposed to Chinese, or both) and the national identity becomes more fractured, economic policy tends to be more radical or extreme.
 She also presented the costs and benefits of the options available to Beijing in dealing with Taiwan.

 During the question and answers, a student asked whether China would ever accept Taiwan as an independent nation.
 Lin replied that it was unlikely, because it would never be accepted by domestic public opinion, although there were possibilities for the creation of a federal system.

 Linda Hervieux, journalist and author of the book “FORGOTTEN: The Untold Story of D-Day’s Black Heroes, At Home and At War” spoke in honor of Veterans Day.

 Her talk traced the story of the 320th Battalion, the only African-American division of the U.S. Army to land on the beaches of Normandy on D-Day.
 Hervieux talked about soldiers like Bill Dabney, Waverly Woody Woodson, and Wilson Caldwell Monk.
-Men who, despite their valorous service, never received recognition, medals of honour, or mention in pop culture depicting the war until the 1990s.
+Men who, despite their valorous service, never received recognition, medals of honor, or mention in pop culture depicting the war until the 1990s.